AshenOne22/A-Model-Free-Toolface-Control-Strategy-for-Cross-Well-Intelligent-Directional-Drilling/README.md

 Python 3.8

 ## Dataset
 Due to the commercial confidentiality agreement with our collaborator, related real drilling data was removed from the repository.
-If necessary, please kindly contact us and we will then request the relevant authorizations from our collaborator.
+If necessary, please kindly contact us and we will then request the relevant authorizations from our collaborator

+## Simulation Schemes Description
+### Exp 1: Multi-head attention LSTM
+1. Dataset Preparation
+2. Model Architecture
+3. Data Preprocessing
+4. Model Training and Validation
+5. Performance Evaluation
+6. Further Analysis (comparsion)

 ## Folder Description
 Directory ***Mutli-head attention LSTM*** contains code for the system model proposed in **Section 3.1**, and ***proposed improved DDPG*** contains code for the decision algorithm proposed in **Section 3.2**.